Trick-Or-Treat Safety Tips For Goblins Of All Ages

 treats before eating them.

-• Don’t eat candy if the package has
+• Don’t eat candy if the package has already been opened.

 Tips for parents